Tooth Extractions – Lincoln, NE

 The healing period usually takes about one to two weeks.
 At this point, you can talk to your dentist in Lincoln, NE about replacing your missing tooth with a dental implant, fixed bridge, or denture.

+Compared to other dental treatments, extraction is one of the most invasive and permanent.
+As a result, you should make sure you understand it completely before proceeding.
 If you would like to know more about extractions, how they work, and how they can help you, please give us a call today.
-We’re always available to answer any of your questions.
+We are always available to answer any of your questions, but we have taken the opportunity here to respond to some of the more common questions below.

-I Need a Checkup & Cleaning I am Looking for a Dentist for My Family I am Concerned About Bleeding Gums I Have a Cavity or Broken Tooth I am Missing One or More Teeth I Unhappy with My Smile I am Scared of the Dentist I am in Pain & Need Help I Need My Wisdom Teeth Removed View Our Services
+I Need a Checkup & Cleaning I Need a Dentist for My Child I am Worried About Gum Disease I Have a Cavity or Broken Tooth I am Missing One or More Teeth I Want to Enhance My Smile I Want a Straighter Smile I am Scared of the Dentist I'm Having Trouble Sleeping I Have a Dental Emergency View Our Services